metaclip/ontologies/README.md

 # METACLIP Project overview

-The objective of _METAdata for CLImate Products_ (METACLIP) is to encode the needed metadata to ensure the traceability and reproducibility of any kind climate product (data files, plots, maps...), thus requiring a comprehensive framework to track the operations undertaken through often complex data workflows.
+The objective of _METAdata for CLImate Products_ (METACLIP) is to encode the metadata required to ensure the traceability and reproducibility of any kind climate product (data files, plots, maps...), thus requiring a comprehensive framework to track the operations undertaken through often complex data workflows.
 According to the terminology used in the project, the main elements in a climate data workflow are:

  1. _Data sources_ .
 The provenance of the input data need to be clearly identified (source, version, model documentation etc.).
 These applies to any type of data source (observations, operative/retrospective forecasts, reanalysis, climate projections...).
 Links to [[doc](http://metaclip.predictia.es/datasource/doc/)][[OWL file](http://metaclip.predictia.es/datasource/datasource.owl)][[Visual schema](https://docs.google.com/presentation/d/1CQyxVIj501N7VylMR9i_T_XwFDId6MDNvpPnuaLXgnI/present#slide=id.p)]
  2. _Transformations_.
 Any operations transforming the original data source that do not entail a second dataset (may entail a different _subset_ of the same dataset though; e.g. temporal/spatial aggregation, ensemble means, spatial interpolation/regridding, calculation of climate indices and anomalies ...).
 Links to [[doc](http://metaclip.predictia.es/datasource/doc/)][[OWL file](http://metaclip.predictia.es/datasource/datasource.owl)][[Visual schema](https://docs.google.com/presentation/d/1CQyxVIj501N7VylMR9i_T_XwFDId6MDNvpPnuaLXgnI/present#slide=id.p)]